 When the right wood is used in the creation of your cutting board, you’re going to have something that will last you for years and years to come.
-In order to make sure your time and money are well spent, it’s naturally important to choose the best wood for making cutting boards.
+To make sure your time and money are well spent, it’s naturally essential to choose the best wood for making cutting boards.

 Ultimately, choosing the best wood to make a cutting board is your decision to make.
-To that end, you’re going to find that there are a number of woods used in the creation of cutting boards.
+To that end, you’re going to find that there are several kinds of wood used in the creation of cutting boards.
 The best wood for making cutting boards ultimately comes down to a personal choice, but there are a few things you can keep in mind.

 Cutting Board Woods